Deltik/Log2Log/README.txt

 +++++++++++++++++++
 + VERSION HISTORY +
 +++++++++++++++++++
+1.0.11 (2021-04-18)
+  - NEW: Pidgin `From` format converter now supports the Pidgin 2.14.0 HTML log format
+  - MOD: Pidgin `To` format converter now outputs in the Pidgin 2.14.0 HTML log format
+  - MOD: Updated timelib to 2020.01 (in line with PHP 8.0.3)

 1.0.10 (2021-04-17)
   - FIX: Pidgin `To` format converter might skip some chat rows sent from the other party